-If U.S. Senator Michael Bennet wins the White House, he’d become the first commander in chief from Colorado.
+Now that Sen. Michael Bennet has (finally) ended his campaign and former Gov. John Hickenlooper is trying to be a senator, it’s clear we won’t have a commander in chief from Colorado any time soon.
 Just because the Centennial State has never produced a leader of the free world, however, doesn’t mean it lacks presidential history.
 From impromptu meals to golf balls gone awry, we compiled five of Colorado’s noteworthy brushes with the executive branch.

 Lore surrounding the, um, robust President William Howard Taft includes a potentially tall tale about him getting stuck in a White House bathtub.
 But the 326-pound president’s time in Colorado is notable for a dip he refused to take.
 During a 1909 tour of the Hotel Colorado in Glenwood Springs, Taft declined exclusive access to the hot springs pool, saying, “I’ve found it’s much better for a man of my size not to bathe in public.”